Lovers don’t finally meet somewhere. They’re in each other all along. — Rumi

 The year is 1969, “the pill” has arrived, the Sexual Revolution is in full swing, and all the rules about relationships and sex have been turned upside down.
 Experimentation and consciousness exploration are in and everything traditional is out, and San Francisco is the center of it all.

 Thrown into this steamy cauldron is twenty-one-year-old Krista Hiatt, a statuesque beauty who turns heads and sparks men’s fantasies, especially men who deem it their mission to help liberate the sexuality of every accessible female.
 After all, in these times of “free love,” women could and these men assumed should “do it” as readily as men.
 But Krista does not willingly play the temptress role that is projected onto her.
-Because of her painful history, she cannot be or do what is expected of her, and is instead vulnerable to repeated misunderstanding and abuse–unless, that is, she meets “the one” who will ravish her and lead her across the threshold from girlhood to womanhood.
-Along the way, her journey isn’t easy, but she is a survivor, smart and resilient, and refuses to accept the fate she fears: that she will never truly love and be loved.
+Because of her painful history, she cannot be or do what is expected of her.
+Still, while her journey isn’t easy, she is a survivor, smart and resilient.
+And refusing to accept the fate she fears–that she will never truly love and be loved–she clings to a belief that her destiny will be transformed if she finds “the one” who will ravish her and lead her across the final threshold from girlhood to womanhood.
+She hopes.
+Maybe.
+And if she doesn’t screw it up.

 Want to read my most recent blog posts now?
 Click on HOME in the black top menu bar.